sukeswan/Twitter-Trending/README.md

 `tweets/` - folder contaning all tweet data

 `Analysis of Twitter's Trending Topics.ipynb` - Jupyter notebook file with full intsructions on how to run code.
 Contains an interactive visualization of the data processed.
-Best results for quick start up:
+For quick start up follow instructions below:

-- For this repository.
+- Fork this repository.
 - Open Google Colaboratory.
-- File > open > Github tab > your-username/Twitter-Trending > Analysis of Twitter's Trending Topics.ipynb
+- File > open > Github (tab) > your-username/Twitter-Trending > Analysis of Twitter's Trending Topics.ipynb
-- WITHOUT running any of the cells, scroll to the output of the last cell (should already be displayed when opening).
+- WITHOUT running any of the cells, scroll to the output of the last cell (Facets chart should already be displayed when opening).
 - This output is interactive and you can use your own parameters for visualizing the data.

 `Dataset_README` - [README](https://github.com/Donnie-Stewart/Twitter-Trending/blob/master/Dataset_README) from the original dataset